House Finch

 Sound of House FinchTheir song is a lengthy cheerful

-often ending in a nasal "che-urr" They will call
+often ending in a nasal "che-urr".
+They will call

 a single sharp "cheep" or "che-urr".
 The birds will sing while they are in flight as well as from perches.
-Males have a longer song then the female.

 House Finch song: